 Now we will talk about making a Dresden Plate using only one vintage handkerchief.

-Saving bits and pieces and making the most out of a ragged edge dresser scarf:
+This blog is all about saving bits and pieces and making the most out of a ragged edge dresser scarf.

 This is a picture illustration/tutorial on why I do not throw anything away that is 1” or larger.